fommil/fpmortals/manuscript/wip.md

   }
 ~~~~~~~~

-The entry point to a shapeless derivation is a method, `gen`, requiring two type
+The entry point to a Shapeless derivation is a method, `gen`, requiring two type
 parameters: the `A` that we are deriving and the `R` for its generic
 representation.
 We then ask for the `Generic.Aux[A, R]`, relating `A` to `R`,
 and an instance of the `Derived` typeclass for the `R`.
 We begin with this